meiyor/DeepGaze-Text-Embedding-Map/README.md

 ```
 log.txt files will present you the current status of the learning, or if you want to wait until the end of the training  the file **results_TEM.csv** will show you the final Log-likehood (LL), Information Gain (IG), Area Under Curve (AUC), and Normalized Scanpath Saliency (NSS).

 A LL evolution through the training epochs could be observed in the following Figure including TEM features.
-An [AdaBound](https://github.com/Luolc/AdaBound) optimizer and a final Drop-out layer (before the Finalizer) must be added to the network for avoiding overfitting:
+An [AdaBound](https://github.com/Luolc/AdaBound) optimizer and a final Drop-out layer (before the Finalizer) must be added to the network for avoiding overfitting.
+The full pipeline of out semantic-based gaze prediction is shown in the following Figure:

 <img src="https://github.com/meiyor/DeepGaze-Text-Embedding-Map/blob/main/TEM_ADAM_bound.jpg" width="700" height="400">